HarunMbaabu/Awesome-Analytics-Engineering/README.md

 ## **Awesome Analytics Engineering.**

-- Curated an organized learning path with the best learning resources to grow as an Analytics Engineer.
+Welcome to the *"Awesome Analytics Engineering"* repository!
+This curated collection of learning resources is designed to provide you with a structured learning path to excel as an Analytics Engineer.

+Whether you're a beginner looking to enter the field or an experienced professional seeking to enhance your skills, this repository will guide you through various levels of analytics engineering expertise.

 ### **Analytics Engineering**
 1).
 What is Analytics Engineering.

 2).
 SQL